As a result of clients placing a high value on a more personalized approach to excellent customer service our client’s customized marketing

 The sales agent then meets with the client to explain how specific types of advertising will help promote the client’s products or services most effectively.
 If a client wishes to proceed, the advertising sales agent prepares and presents an advertising proposal to the client.
 The proposal may include an overview of the advertising medium to be used, sample advertisements, and cost estimates for the project.

 Because of consolidation among media industries, agents are increasingly selling several types of ads in one package.
 For example, agents may sell ads that would be found in print editions, as well as online editions, of a particular publication, such as a newspaper.

 In addition to maintaining sales and overseeing their accounts, advertising sales agents analyze sales statistics and prepare reports about clients’ accounts.
 They keep up to date on industry trends by reading about both current and new products, and they monitor the sales, prices, and products of their competitors.

 In many firms, the advertising sales agent drafts contracts, which specify the cost and the advertising work to be done.
 Agents also may continue to help the client, answering questions or addressing problems the client may have with the proposal.

 In addition, sales agents may be responsible for developing sales tools, promotional plans, and media kits, all of which they use to help make a sale.
 In other cases, firms may have a marketing team that sales agents work with to develop these sales tools.

-Advertising sales agents held about 167,900 jobs in 2014.
-The industries that employed the most advertising sales agents were as follows:
+Advertising sales agents hold about 167,900 jobs.
+The industries that employ the most advertising sales agents are as follows:

 |Advertising, public relations, and related services||36%|